Although the Russell Hobbs 23300 steam iron features a large water tank, it warms up in just 5 seconds and can work for

 What Is a Cordless Iron?

 As it's easy to guess from the name, a cordless iron is the type of iron that comes without a cord.
-Cordless appliances gain their momentum today, entering all spheres of our life swiftly and confidently, which isn't surprising considering that they are much easier and more convenient to use that regular corded models.
+Cordless appliances gain their momentum today, entering all spheres of our life swiftly and confidently, which isn't surprising considering that they are much easier and more convenient to use than regular corded models.
 Same is true for a steam iron.
-Today you have a choice whether to opt for a traditional corded steam iron or choose a wireless model providing you with the freedom of movement with no cords tangling in your way.
+Today you have a choice to either opt for a traditional corded steam iron or choose a wireless model providing you with the freedom of movement with no cords tangling in your way.

 When you finish ironing, a charging station goes unplugged and can serve as a storage space for the iron.
 Speaking of the functionality, cordless irons aren't much different from corded models.
 You can find irons with/without a steam option, adjustable temperature settings, auto shut-off option, etc. Same with the power.
 Though without a cord, cordless models do not lack in terms of power, with many of them proving to be much more efficient than corded models.